anfegu/react-portfolio/README.md

 ## About

-My developer portfolio is expertly constructed, incorporating advanced React methodologies along with tools like TypeScript for robust, type-safe JavaScript, Tailwind CSS for streamlined, utility-first styling, and Webpack for efficient bundling and asset management.
+My developer portfolio is expertly constructed, incorporating advanced React methodologies along with tools like TypeScript for robust, type-safe JavaScript, SCSS for streamlined, utility-first styling, and Webpack for efficient bundling and asset management.
 Within the portfolio, I briefly showcase my skills and offer snippets from previous experiences to illustrate my expertise.

 ## Technologies 🛠️

 - **React**: Utilized for building interactive and responsive user interfaces.
 - **TypeScript**: Ensures robust, type-safe JavaScript code.
-- **Tailwind CSS**: Applied for utility-first styling to streamline UI development.
 - **Webpack**: Manages asset bundling for optimized performance.

 ## Highlights ✨